-For paddling the Northwoods and hiking confidently on slippery terrain.
+For paddling the northwoods and hiking confidently on slippery terrain.
 The Hybrid High-Top is our most versatile boot.
-Our durable rubber sole combined with our cushy PU midsole gives you great traction and all day comfort.
-Large micro screen panels on both sides of the uppers allow for instant and complete drainage.
+The durable rubber sole combined with the cushy PU midsole gives you great traction and all day comfort.
+Large micro-screen panels on both sides of the uppers allow for instant and complete drainage.
 The synthetic uppers won’t hold water keeping the boots feeling light even on the long days.
 Reinforced toe and heel area for extra durability and abrasion resistance.
 A padded ankle collar that provides ankle support protection.
 Dual lace hooks make these boots easy to put on and take off, while the Chota QuickLace System helps provide a secure fit.

 From Cliff Jacobson: